· Samir Abid · AI Development · 9 min read

 What if trying a completely different approach takes a couple of days instead of a couple of months?

-The risk calculation completely flips.
+The risk calculation changes.

 What Hasn’t Changed